 This guided tour of the highlights in and around Cape Town provides visitors who want to sit back, relax and enjoy a hassle-free tour with the perfect option.

 The mountain has much more to offer than the distant view of its legendary flat top.
 Table Mountain National Park is home to over 900 different species of fynbos.
-Visitors can view various animals, including penguins and southern right whales (June - November), antelope, baboons, snakes, tortoises, insects, and birds.
+Visitors can view various animals, including penguins and southern right whales (June to November), antelope, baboons, snakes, tortoises, insects, and birds.

 Visitors can enjoy endless views of Cape Town and the peninsula from various vantage points on Table Mountain.
 The park has several hiking trails, and famous climbs include Silvermine, Lion's Head, and Table Mountain.
 You can also take the aerial cableway to the top of the mountain.
 The beaches offer exceptional views of the Atlantic – with Noordhoek, Kommetjie, and Scarborough the most popular.